 DESCRIPTION

-The Inflation Reduction Act will allocate $292 million to help Californian families undertake comprehensive energy-efficient home improvement projects through the Home Owner Managing Energy Savings (HOMES) rebate program.
-These rebates will benefit households that have undergone energy efficiency retrofits with modeled or verifiable minimum energy use reductions.
-The California Energy Commission will provide additional guidance on the HOMES rebate program and we will update this website as rebates become available to Californian homeowners.
+The Inflation Reduction Act will allocate $291 million to help California families undertake comprehensive energy-efficient home improvement projects through the Home Owner Managing Energy Savings (HOMES) rebate program.
+The California Energy Commission (CEC) is proposing to split HOMES funding between two programs:

 ELIGIBILITY